ChenglongWang/GAME-Net/README.md

     `python train_GNN.py -o test -e 200 -b 16 -j mse`

+    To check the documentation of the script, type `python train_GNN.py -help`.
 2. Perform a hyperparameter optimization using the Asynchronous Successive Halving (ASHA) scheduler provided by Ray Tune.
 You can study the effect of all hyperparameters on the final model performance (e.g., learning rate, loss function, epochs) and you can also test different model architecture automatically, without the need of manually defining the model architecture.
 The script you have to use in this case is `hypopt_GNN.py`.
 For this script, the hyperparameter space must be defined in the script before running it.
 For example, to launch a hyperparameter optimization called `long_night` with 2000 trials, each one with a grace period of 15 epochs and providing 0.5 GPUs for each trial (each GPU partitioned in two), type:

     `python hypopt_GNN.py -o long_night -s 2000 -gr 15 -gpt 0.5`